 Parent involvement was identified as an action item for improvement during the WASC visit in 2018.
 The mid-year review held in spring 2021, reiterates that the school administration has taken necessary steps to increase parent engagement during the past three years.
-The district has implemented an automatic phone call system called Blackboard Connect that calls parents with information regarding their student or with an announcement of upcoming events that they need to be aware of, such as ELPAC testing, so they can take steps to maximize student performance.
-This information is also mailed home.
-Parents also receive daily phone calls through Blackboard Connect automated call and texting if their child has missed one or more periods.
-The Principal developed the Home & School Connection newsletter that is shared monthly with parents, students, and community to share school information and updates.
-The newsletter is sent to parents via a text link, emailed to all students through Outlook and Teams, and shared on our social media pages.
-The newsletters are provided in English and Spanish.
+The district has implemented an automatic phone call system called Parent Square that calls/texts/emails parents with information regarding their student or with an announcement of upcoming events that they need to be aware of, such as ELPAC testing, so they can take steps to maximize student performance.
+Some information is also mailed home.
+Parents also receive daily phone calls through automated call and texting if their child has missed one or more periods.
+The principal developed the Home & School Connection newsletter that is shared quarterly with parents, students, and community to share school information and updates.
+The newsletter is sent to parents via a Parent Square post or a text link and is emailed to all students through Outlook.
+Parents have access to scheduled activities via the Parent Square calendar.
+The principal also sends news and alerts as reminders or notification of upcoming events or parent engagement opportunities.
+All information shared with parents is provided in English and Spanish.

 Our Student Activities Director regularly communicates with the Delano Chamber of Commerce to obtain information about community events.
 RFKHS students and staff are encouraged/invited to participate in events such as the Cinco de Mayo parade, Harvest Holidays, Trunk or Treat, community street fairs, farmers' market, and many more.
-The Assistant Principal of Student Support manages our social media accounts (Twitter, Facebook, Instagram, and Snap Chat).
+The Assistant Principal of Student Support manages our social media accounts (Twitter, Facebook, Instagram, Snap Chat, and monitors ASB's Instagram and TikTok accounts).
 Our social media pages are rich with content.
 Our school website has been upgraded and is regularly updated with current information and news.
 An LED marquee, facing the intersection, announces upcoming events with times, dates, and locations as well as informing the community of recent successes.

 Robert F. High School provides parents and the community with many opportunities to be a part of our professional learning community.
 Before the school year even begins, the administration communicates with parents via an admission packet that includes a welcome letter from the school principal, a copy of the school's calendar, forms regarding free and reduced lunch, Back-to-School Night times and dates, and Aeries Portal steps to set-up their accounts.
-The Blackboard Connect Program notifies parents via phone or e-mail concerning student absences and school events.
+The Parent Square app notifies parents via phone or e-mail concerning student absences and school events.
 In addition, the new Aeries Parent and Student Portal service allows parents to access their child's information and schedule online.
 This service is part of our continuing effort to provide parents up-to-date information regarding their child's progress and status.
 Scholarship warnings and report cards allow teachers to request a parent conference.
 The counselor conducts conferences with parents and students who are failing and outlines a plan for academic improvement.
 RFKHS staff and administration holds parent informational meetings regularly.
 During these meetings, administration and parents discuss school goals and objectives, Student Learning Outcomes, Common Core and goals for SBAC, discipline strategies, school safety issues, and other pertinent items.